EricHislop/CodeChallenge/README.md

  - All bookings for a **given period** (start and end dates).
     - The bookings returned should have the startDate and endDate formated to dd/MM/YYYY HH:mm using the property timeZone.
     - The **given period** is also provided in the Property timeZone.

+## FAQ
+1 -  Where can I find the city?
+Hint: Location field contains the GPS location :)

+2 -